Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: Discussion

+for each hypothesis, which requires an integral over the entire model parameter space to be evaluated.
+While this is computationally possible for some low dimensional problems \cite{strutz2023variational}, for Bayesian 3D FWI it is infeasible due to the high dimensionality of the problem.
+Hence, the approach used here is the first to allow such models and prior hypotheses to be compared in a probabilistic manner and at feasible computational cost in 3D.

+While we used prior distributions with varying degrees of smoothness to simulate different prior hypotheses, more realistic prior distributions that encode geological information can be employed in Bayesian inversion \cite{mosser2020stochastic, levy2022variational, bloem2022introducing, sun2024invertible}.
+By using the VPR framework we can calculate the corresponding posterior distributions and analyse different prior hypotheses at relatively low cost.

 Rather than approximating the true solution to the desired inverse problem directly, the VPR approximation to each new posterior pdf includes only information about the true solution that is already included within in the old posterior pdf.
-It therefore carries over an imprint of any errors in the latter \cite{zhao2024Variational}.
+It therefore carries over an imprint of any errors in the latter \cite{zhao2024variational}.
 VPR results may therefore differ from independent Bayesian inversion results.
-To improve the results, we can refine (fine tune) the outcomes obtained from VPR using observed data.
-We do this by performing another variational Bayesian inversion using PSVI, but with a smaller number of iterations which start from the VPR output, because the VPR solution should already be reasonably close to the true posterior pdf.
-Figures \ref{fig:fwi3d_highf_3sections_uniform}e to \ref{fig:fwi3d_highf_3sections_uniform}g show the fine-tuned inversion results with 800 additional simulations, which are improved compared to the VPR results (Figure \ref{fig:fwi3d_highf_3sections_smooth_vpr} in Appendix \ref{ap:verify_vpr}).
-To reduce this additional computation we might again depart from formal Bayesian analysis by using the Bayesian L-curve obtained from VPR to select a smaller subset of prior hypotheses to entertain, then fine tune only those VPR posterior pdf's.
+This effect is potentially non-negligible due to the higher dimensionality and complexity of 3D Bayesian FWI problems as shown in Appendix B; qualitatively the results are less good than those obtained for 2D FWI in \citet{zhao2024variational}.
+To improve the results, we can use a relatively lower cost calculation to refine (fine tune) the outcomes obtained from VPR using observed data.
+We do this by invoking Bayes' rule again (performing another variational Bayesian inversion using PSVI), but with a smaller number of iterations which start from the VPR output because the VPR solution should already be reasonably close to the true posterior pdf.
+For example, we fine tuned the above VPR results by performing variational inversion with an additional 200 iterations using 4 samples per iteration.
+This costs an extra 800 forward and adjoint simulations, and the results are displayed in Figure \ref{fig:fwi3d_highf_3sections_smooth_vpr_with_finetune}.
+These are improved compared to the initial VPR results (Figure \ref{fig:fwi3d_highf_3sections_smooth_vpr}) and are more similar to independent inversion results (Figure \ref{fig:fwi3d_highf_3sections_smooth_psi}).
+If we wanted to reduce this additional computation further, we might again depart from formal Bayesian analysis by using the Bayesian L-curve obtained from VPR to select a smaller subset of prior hypotheses to entertain, then fine tune only those VPR posterior pdf's.